eu-digital-identity-wallet/.github/profile/FAQ.md

 <Details>
  <summary>What are the protocols supported for online – remote authentication?</summary>

 The baseline for the reference implementation is the ARF.
-Hence, we will be supporting OID4VP using the profile of ISO23220-4 Annex B.
+Hence, we support OpenID4VP for online/remote presentation, in line with the ARF and the High Assurance Interoperability Profile (HAIP).
 </Details>

 <Details>